 Suspended License in Oklahoma

 Driving is a privilege.
 An irresponsible person on the road can pose serious safety hazards to themselves and everyone around them.
-In order to keep the most dangerous and irresponsible drivers off our roads, the DPS can suspend or revoke an Oklahoma drivers license for committing serious driving violations or too many lesser violations in a short period of time.
+In order to keep the most dangerous and irresponsible drivers off our roads, Service Oklahoma ( SOK) can suspend or revoke an Oklahoma drivers license for committing serious driving violations or too many lesser violations in a short period of time.
 If your license is suspended you will not be allowed to drive again until it is reinstated; if you do, you will face heavy fines, and possibly losing your driving privileges for even longer.

 What’s the Difference between License Suspension and Revocation?